Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: System Model

 and another boundary condition that is generally modeled as \cite[Ch.
 3]{crank1979mathematics}

-where $ \bar r \in \partial \Omega$, $\partial \Omega$ denotes the spheroid boundary region, and $c_{\rm s}$ and $c_{\rm o}$ denote the concentration function inside and outside the spheroid, respectively.
+where $ \bar r \in \partial \Omega$, $\partial \Omega$ denotes the spheroid boundary region, $\Omega$ is the spheroid region, and $c_\mathrm{s}$ and $c_\mathrm{o}$ denote the concentration function inside and outside the spheroid, respectively\footnote{We note that molecules can cross in both directions.}.
 The constant $\kappa$ is a function of the porosity of the medium and should be determined experimentally.
-In our results in Section \ref{results}, we demonstrate using a PBS that for two ideal diffusion environments with diffusion coefficients $D$ and $D_{\rm eff}$, we have $\kappa=\sqrt{\frac{D}{D_{\rm eff}}}$, which was theoretically and experimentally verified in \cite{arjmandi20233d}.
+In our results in Section \ref{results}, we demonstrate using a PBS that for two ideal diffusion environments with diffusion coefficients $D$ and $D_{\rm eff}$, we have $\kappa=\sqrt{\frac{D}{D_{\rm eff}}}$, which was theoretically verified and experimentally studied in \cite{arjmandi20233d}.
 Thus, for $\kappa\neq 1$, a concentration discontinuity (i.e., jump) occurs at the boundary.

-Fig. \ref{fig1} demonstrates the porosity ($\varepsilon$) and boundary concentration ratio ($\kappa$) as a function of the number of cells in the spheroid, $15000<N_c<25000$, when the spheroid radius and cell volume are assumed to be $R_s=275$ \si{\mu m} and $V_c=3.14 \times 10^{-15}$ \si{m^3}, respectively \cite{bauer2017functional}.
-As observed in Fig. 1, the boundary concentration ratio increases exponentially with an increase in $N_c$.
-For $N_c=24000$, which is the approximate number of cells in HepaRG spheroids \cite{bauer2017functional}, we have $\varepsilon=0.1349$ and correspondingly $\kappa=4.4919$.
+Fig. \ref{fig1} demonstrates the porosity ($\varepsilon$) and boundary concentration ratio ($\kappa$) as a function of the number of cells in the spheroid, $15000<N_\mathrm{c}<25000$, when the spheroid radius and cell volume are assumed to be $R_\mathrm{s}=275$\,\si{\mu m} and $V_\mathrm{c}=3.14 \times 10^{-15}$\,\si{m^3}, respectively \cite{bauer2017functional}.
+As observed in Fig. \ref{fig1}, the boundary concentration ratio increases exponentially with an increase in $N_\mathrm{c}$.
+For $N_\mathrm{c}=24000$, which is the approximate number of cells in HepaRG spheroids \cite{bauer2017functional}, we have $\varepsilon=0.1349$ and correspondingly $\kappa=4.4919$.
 This value of $\kappa$ suggests a large concentration discontinuity at the spheroid boundary.